lian666666666666666666666/OpenHands/maze_game/README.md

 2. **AI Player**: Basic pathfinding and decision-making algorithms
 3. **Enhanced AI Player**: Advanced AI with RPG mechanics, inventory, skills, and strategic planning
 4. **Optimized AI Player**: Improved AI with quest system and anti-stuck mechanisms
+5. **Limited Vision AI**: Ultra-intelligent AI with 3x3 vision range that optimizes for both finding the exit and collecting maximum resources
-5. **Prompt Generator**: Creates structured prompts for the AI engine
+6. **Prompt Generator**: Creates structured prompts for the AI engine
-6. **Maze Engine**: Coordinates game logic and state management
+7. **Maze Engine**: Coordinates game logic and state management
-7. **Web Interface**: Provides a browser-based UI for the game
+8. **Web Interface**: Provides a browser-based UI for the game
-8. **Terminal Interface**: Provides a text-based UI for testing
+9. **Terminal Interface**: Provides a text-based UI for testing
-9. **Enhanced Terminal Interface**: Provides a rich curses-based UI with color, animation, and advanced visualization
+10. **Enhanced Terminal Interface**: Provides a rich curses-based UI with color, animation, and advanced visualization
-10. **Quest Terminal Interface**: Provides an advanced UI with quest system and improved visualization
+11. **Quest Terminal Interface**: Provides an advanced UI with quest system and improved visualization
+12. **Limited Vision Interface**: Provides a specialized UI showing fog of war, memory-based path planning, and resource collection optimization

 ## Technical Implementation

 - **Maze Generation**: Uses a modified Prim's algorithm with enhanced feature placement
 - **AI Navigation**: Implements A* algorithm for optimal pathfinding with complete solution planning
 - **Anti-Stuck Mechanisms**: Intelligent decision-making with position tracking and priority adjustments
+- **Limited Vision AI**: Advanced path planning with partial information and memory-based exploration
+- **Resource Optimization**: Value-based decision making to maximize resource collection while finding the exit
+- **Fog of War**: Implementation of limited vision range with memory of previously seen cells
 - **Quest System**: Dynamic quest assignment with progress tracking and rewards
 - **RPG Mechanics**: Full stats system with inventory, skills, status effects, and strategic combat
 - **Docker Support**: Containerized deployment for easy setup